A relatively new subfield of psychology, forensic psychology is a dynamic, competitive, and mission-driven field related to psychology and the law.

 Pro Tip: While holding a bachelor’s degree in psychology, sociology, criminal justice, criminology, or legal studies is beneficial to those thinking about obtaining a master’s in forensic psychology, students may come from a variety of undergraduate backgrounds.

-At Neumann University, we are proud to offer a Master of Science in Forensic Psychology — a rigorous, respected graduate program for future leaders in the field of forensic psychology (coming fall 2022).
+At Neumann University, we are proud to offer a Master of Science in Forensic Psychology — a rigorous, respected graduate program for future leaders in the field of forensic psychology.

-Your questions are important to us, so in the meantime, we encourage you to connect with us — we can’t wait to help you land your dream career in forensic psychology!
+Your questions are important to us, so in the meantime, we encourage you to book a meeting with our forensic psychology admissions counselor or request more information — we can’t wait to help you land your dream career in forensic psychology!